George Wythe: Views on slavery

-Wythe grew more anti-slavery as time went on, and emancipated all of his slaves at the end of the American Revolution.
+Wythe grew more anti-slavery as time went on and emancipated all of the people he enslaved at the end of the American Revolution.
 The problem of slavery preoccupied Wythe in his last years.
-In 1785, Jefferson assured English abolitionist Richard Price that Wythe's sentiments against slavery were unequivocal.
-During the first two decades after the war, so many Virginians freed slaves that free blacks in the state had risen from less than 1 percent of the population to nearly 10 percent by 1810.
-However, the era also saw the development of increasingly harsh slave laws, particularly as slaveholders feared rebellions similar to the Haitian Revolution, which began in 1791.
-Tensions increased in 1793, when 137 vessels bearing French refugees from Haiti and their slaves arrived in Richmond.
-Marshall and other prominent citizens wrote to Governor Henry Lee III about slave rebellion rumors, and the white militia armed.
+In 1785, Jefferson assured Welsh abolitionist Richard Price that Wythe's sentiments against slavery were unequivocal.
+During the first two decades after the war, so many Virginians freed enslaved people that free blacks in the state had risen from less than 1 percent of the population to nearly 10 percent by 1810.
+However, the era also saw the development of increasingly harsh slave laws, particularly as enslavers feared rebellions similar to the Haitian Revolution, which began in 1791.
+Tensions increased in 1793 when 137 vessels from Haiti bearing French refugees and people they enslaved arrived in Richmond.
+Marshall and other prominent citizens wrote to Governor Henry Lee III about slave rebellion rumors and a white militia armed itself.

 Six ships carrying between 500 and 1,000 black Catholic refugees, some free and wealthy and others enslaved, arrived in Baltimore in July 1791 and/or June 1793 after unsuccessful stops in Charleston, South Carolina and Norfolk, Virginia.
 Successively led by Sulpician priests who were fleeing the French Revolution and later by Redemptorists and Jesuits, the black Catholics worshipped in the basement of St. Mary's Seminary, then the basement chapel of St. Ignatius Church (renamed for St. Peter Claver) before they eventually formed America's first black parish, St. Francis Xavier Church (Baltimore, Maryland) during the Civil War era.
 Josephite priests became associated with the parish a decade later, and the parish moved in 1932 and 1968.
-The invention of the cotton gin in 1794 made cotton production using slave labor particularly profitable in the lower south, and those planters imported slaves from Maryland and Virginia, especially when importing slaves from Africa and Britain's Caribbean colonies became illegal and difficult.
+The invention of the cotton gin in 1794 made cotton production using slave labor particularly profitable in the lower south, and those planters imported enslaved people from Maryland and Virginia, especially when importing enslaved people from Africa and Britain's Caribbean colonies became illegal and difficult.

-In 1798, Virginian legislators forbade members of slave emancipation societies from serving on juries involving slave freedom suits, which probably affected Wythe as a judge in such cases and led the Virginia Abolition Society to all but disappear that year.
-In 1800 Governor James Monroe called out troops that crushed the rebellion led by Gabriel Prosser near Richmond, and 35 slaves were executed.
+In 1798, Virginian legislators forbade members of slave emancipation societies from serving on juries involving slave freedom suits.
+This prohibition probably affected Wythe as a judge in such cases and led the Virginia Abolition Society to all but disappear that year.
+In 1800 Governor James Monroe called out troops that crushed the rebellion led by Gabriel Prosser near Richmond, and 35 enslaved people were executed.
 Further rumors of slave insurrections led to alarms and executions, sometimes without judicial process, in 1802 and 1803.
-Also, in the legislative session that began in the spring of 1806, the year of Wythe's death, a law passed requiring freed slaves to leave the state within 12 months, although a later modification allowed local courts to allow certain manumitted slaves to remain.
+Also, in the legislative session that began in the spring of 1806, the year of Wythe's death, a law was passed requiring formerly enslaved people to leave the state within 12 months.
+However, a later modification allowed local courts to allow certain manumitted enslaved people to remain.